Zend_Locale_Format is an internal component used by

 Also, the precision of the resulting decimal representation can be rounded to a

-desired length with getNumber()
+desired length with getNumber() with the option

 'precision'.
 If no precision is given, no rounding occurs.
 Use